udacity/create-your-own-adventure/english/run/run.md

-Going for a run allows for further self reflection and ensures body and mind are at one!
+Going for a run allows for further self reflection and ensures body and mind are at one.